oh-haiku/oh-haiku/doc/RAD.md

 #3 Architecture
-The architecture will follow the MVC which means that data and presentation is separated.
-The data is encapsulated in a modell.
-The view presents data from the model.
-The controller transmits events in the view to the modell and changes in the model data to the view.
-By this the whole database or the storage solution be switched without any consequences on the view.
+The application is a standard Android application with a database.
+The database is used to store Haiku poems.
+The application has modules for counting syllables and checking whether an input string is a valid Haiku.
+The application adheres to the standard Android MVC pattern.
+All views have corresponding Activities.
+Activities communicate with each other using Android Activity Results.
+The application has modules for Twitter authentication and authorization.

 #4 Design
-Already developed syllable counters will be considered.
+Ready-made syllable counters will be considered.
 A possible alternative is to use an algorithm that is used in LaTeX.
 That algorithm is stated in a doctoral dissertation.
 Finished implementations are already released under the GPL-license.
 If we will choose that implementation we have to change our choice of license.

+The ORMLite library is used for database interaction.
+Activities that need to access the database extend the ORMLiteBaseActivity class.

 In terms of the Twitter-integration we will consider existing libraries.
 Twitter4J is a possible alternative.
 The library manage authorization and authentification with Twitter through OAuth.
 The license is Apache, which should be compatible with MIT.